alphaanywhere/Farmington/README.md

 - css/Farmington : The final Web Theme for the application
 - screenshots: Folder containing screenshots of the final application

+## Setting up your Workspace

+The components, "farmington_app.a5wcmp" and "farmington_app_part1.a5wcmp", require a connection string to the "Farmington.xlsx" file called "conn".
+You must create this connection string in your workspace.

 ## Using SQL Instead of Excel